 We’re Forensic Engineers & Expert Witnesses

-J. B. Shepherd & Company, Inc. is an Electrical and Forensic Engineering firm founded in 2012 by J. B. (Brad) Shepherd, P.E. and Curtis E. Falany, P.E. offering full coverage of the electrical consulting spectrum.
+J. B. Shepherd & Company, Inc. is an Forensic Engineering firm founded in 2012 by J. B. (Brad) Shepherd, P.E. and Curtis E. Falany, P.E. offering full coverage of the forensic consulting spectrum.
 Our firm also provides expert opinions and strategic advice to Attorneys and Corporations in support of litigation involving technical issues.
 Our primary focus includes electrical accident investigation including fires and explosions, electrical safety, electrical injuries, electrocutions, property damage, power lines, and electric utility safety and operations.

 Our Principals and Associates are Professional Engineers or highly experienced electrical construction or safety specialists, all of whom are qualified to offer expert opinions.

 For a more detailed description of our credentials and the services we offer, please select from the choices offered below.

 Areas of Service

 We assist with risk management, claims administration, OSHA, and litigation.

-We assisit with risk management, claims administration, workers compensation, OSHA claims, contract disputes, permitting and code compliance, and surety (bond claims.)
+We assist with risk management, claims administration, workers compensation, OSHA claims, contract disputes, permitting and code compliance, and surety (bond claims.)

 We assisit with litigation by providing investigation, consultation, and expert testimony.